avanishandilya/Predicting-Insurance-Costs/README.md

 ### Columns
 This dataset was gathered from Kaggle, a website that provides datasets for data science and other related areas.
-There are 7 columns that each describe an aspect about a person using insurance.
+There are 7 columns that each describe an aspect of a person using insurance.

-1. Age: How old the primary beneficary is
+1. Age: How old the primary beneficiary is
 2. Sex: What gender the primary beneficiary is
 3. BMI: Body Mass Index, provides insights about weight versus height
-4. Children: The number of children the primary beneficary has
+4. Children: The number of children the primary beneficiary has
-5. Smoker: Stats whether the primary beneficary is a smoker or not
+5. Smoker: Stats whether the primary beneficiary is a smoker or not
-6. Region: The region in the US in which the primary beneficary has their residental area listed
+6. Region: The region in the US in which the primary beneficiary has their residential area listed
 7. Charges: The medical costs charged by health insurance

 ### Quantitative Data
 Quantitative Data is data that can be counted or measured.
-For example, a TV that is 60 inches has quantative data since 60 inches descibes the size of the TV.
+For example, a TV that is 60 inches has quantitative data since 60 inches describes the size of the TV.

 In the insurance dataset, there are a few columns with quantitative data:
 1. Age